Jeremy Hunt can end the social care charging scandal

 MPs have rejected calls from peers to rethink a Government care cap which will hit poorer people harder and leave many Disabled people and pensioners facing "catastrophic care costs".
 According to the Tory MP, Kevin Hollinrake, the social care reforms are "A classic policy of levelling down, not levelling up."

-The current plans are unfair and harsh and in light of the surging cost of living crisis will leave many having to choose between heating and putting food on the table.
+The current plans are unfair and harsh and in light of the surging cost of living crisis will leave many Disabled and older people having to choose between heating and putting food on the table.

 As Nadia explains: